hsm-0510/rover_trajectory_simulator/README.md

 3. Calculating a scaled motion profile to fit the total distance, including a stationary period and smoothed acceleration/deceleration phases.

-4. Generating position data by integrating a smoothed speed profile and applying a parabolic height offset.
+4. Generating position data by integrating a smoothed speed profile and applying a linear height offset.

 5. Saving the resulting x, y, z coordinates along with time to a CSV file.